corzblog (about)

 * added a routine to determine where corzblog has been installed. you don't need to enter that manually anymore, though the option remains, just-in-case.

-* removed the "real" links from the javascript buttons. since upgrading the bbcode parser to accept titles in the tag, there's really no need for this, and as much as I love raw html, it is messy looking inside your bbcode.
+* removed the "real" links from the javascript buttons. since upgrading the bbcode parser to accept titles in the tag, There's really no need for this, and as much as I love raw html, it is messy looking inside your bbcode.

 * some minor improvements to the bbcode parser, and it's built-in demo.
 I think all the tags are covered now.